opossum-tool/opossum.lib.py/README.md

   --help  Show this message and exit.

 Commands:
-  generate  CLI-tool for converting and merging various documents to...
+  generate  Generate an Opossum file from various other file formats.
 ```

 ### `generate`